Oldman10000/ski-carinthia/README.md

 * [JS Hint](https://jshint.com/) found no JavaScript errors throughout my files

-* [PEP8 Online](http://pep8online.com/) found no Python errors throught my files, except for settings.py.
-This is a known issue with the built in Django settings file, but it is acceptable not to force a line break here.
+* [PEP8 Online](http://pep8online.com/) found no Python errors throughout my files, except for settings.py.
+This is a known issue with the built-in Django settings file, but it is acceptable not to force a line break here.
   - line too long (>79 characters) - AUTH_PASSWORD_VALIDATORS = [{}] x4

 ### Chrome Dev Tools Lighthouse

-Chrome dev tools lighthouse was used to test the site for performance, accessibility, best practises and SEO.
+Chrome dev tools lighthouse was used to test the site for performance, accessibility, best practices and SEO.
 Tests were run in incognito mode on the Chrome browser to prevent cached data from affecting loading times/performance.

 #### Performance

 Performance was consistently good throughout all pages, only being slowed down slightly by images (which were already compressed), and external JavaScript resources such as JQuery.
-On all pages this scored at least 85, generally in the mid 90s.
+On all pages, this scored at least 85, generally in the mid-90s.

 #### Accessibility